javascript-tutorial/en.javascript.info/5-regular-expressions/05-regexp-character-sets-and-ranges/article.md

 For instance, `pattern:[eao]` means any of the 3 characters: `'a'`, `'e'`, or `'o'`.

-That's calles a *set*.
+That's called a *set*.
 Sets can be used in a regexp along with regular characters:

 ```js run
 // find [t or m], and then "op"